shanbhagdivya/Java-Lab-Assignments/README.md

 • Creates a StudentDetails object.

 • Provides a menu-driven interface for the user to interact with the student management system.

+***Lab Assignment 6***

+Part 1: This code consists of two classes: Main and Result.
+The Main class contains the main method, which is the entry point of the program.
+It takes user input for the student's name, roll number, mark 1, and mark 2.
+It then creates an object of the Result class, passing the user input as arguments.
+The Result class extends the Student class and implements the InterfaceExam interface.
+It has two methods: displayExamDetails and Percent_cal.

+Part 2: This code consists of two classes: Main and Result.
+The Main class contains the main method, which is the entry point of the program.
+It takes user input for the student's name, roll number, mark 1, and mark 2.
+It then creates an object of the Result class, passing the user input as arguments.
+The Result class extends the Student class and implements the InterfaceExam interface.
+It has two methods: displayExamDetails and Percent_cal.